Ravindu26881/Shop-Owner---React-natve/README.md

-# SaleSale Store Owner App
+# Bazario Console App

-A React Native mobile application for store owners to manage their products in the SaleSale marketplace.
+A React Native mobile application for store owners to manage their products in the Bazario marketplace.

 ## Features